Handy Library Manager

 replace one field with another

-Replace One Field With Another Field : select this mode if you want to replace content of one field with the content of another field.
+Replace One Field With Another Field : Select this mode to replace the content of one field with the content from another field.

 replace insert in front